 Just like the A8 saloon, the Audi Q8 comes with three huge infotainment screens as standard – two on the dashboard and one on the centre console.

 It’s not all good news, however.
 It’s sometimes difficult to distinguish between the system’s physical clicks and vibrations from the road when you’re driving along.
 This is less of an issue with the larger, dashboard-mounted display, but it can make using the lower screen a bit tricky.
-Another drawback is that, while you can control the infotainment via the Virtual Cockpit, you can only operate the climate controls via the touchscreen which can be distracting on the move.
+Another drawback is that, while you can control the infotainment via the Virtual Cockpit, you can only operate the climate controls via the central touchscreen which can be distracting when you’re driving.

-Speaking of Virtual Cockpit, it’s the 12.3-inch screen mounted in front of the steering wheel.
-This replaces analogue dials and shows a wide range of data; from sat-nav directions to current fuel consumption, and even tell you what song is playing through the stereo.
+Speaking of Virtual Cockpit, this 12-inch screen mounted in front of the steering wheel replaces analogue dials and shows a wide range of data; from sat-nav directions to current fuel consumption, and even tell you what song is playing through the stereo.
 It’s a doddle to use and is all controlled through handy buttons on the steering wheel.